-Permissions provide a way to control access to particular sections of the administration interface (applications), pages in the content tree and custom tables.
+Permissions provide a way to control access to particular sections of the administration interface (applications), documents in the content tree and custom tables.

 You can assign permissions in the Permissions application.
 Permissions can be assigned only to roles, not to individual users.